 One strength is the relatively high response (82.5%) among participants that were asked to participate.
 However, we could not calculate a standard response rate due to the impossibility to count how many individuals read the study brochure.
 Providing written information about the study translated into Arabic and interacting verbally with the participant’s own language was the main facilitation for such a rate of response.
 Most of the questions in the questionnaire were simple and easy to understand by the study population, and they had been used in prior research in Norway.
 The study collected data at different opening hours and days at the pharmacy, which limited the risk of selection of specific patient groups.
 We used a web-based approach coupled to paper-and-pencil, to enhance participation into the study.

 Several limitations are worth mentioning.
 Firstly, as the study was based on a self-administered questionnaire, participants may over-or-under report certain behaviors.
 Secondly, participants were asked to report several events that occurred years ago in their homeland, which may increase the risk of poor recall.
 However, we were conscious to simplify all questions directed to participants by including written explanation about the concepts of each question and providing well-known examples to enhance recall.
 In addition, in the questions related to past medication use, participants had the option to answer” I do not remember”, so we assume low influence on the overall results.
 Our question about medication use and its frequency in Norway was not completely equal to the one concerning the pas tin Syria.
-For Syria, participants were asked about POMs bought without prescription ever in life, while in Norway the question pertained POM use bought with a prescription during the last 12 months.
-Our observed differences in proportions of POM use in the Syria-Norway comparison may partly be attributable to these factors, rather than to the refugee situation.
-Our small sample size impeded us to examine predictors of change in POM.
+For Syria, participants were asked about prescription-only medications bought without prescription ever in life, while in Norway the question pertained prescription-only medication use bought with a prescription during the last 12 months.
+Our observed differences in proportions of prescription-only medication use in the Syria-Norway comparison may partly be attributable to these factors, rather than to the refugee situation.
+One important limitation of this study is the small sample size; the low number of participants impeded us to explore more closely use of those medications that are less commonly used (e.g., drugs for diabetes, psychotropics), as well as to examine predictors of change in prescription-only medication from Syria to Norway.
 Our population was partly recruited at a pharmacy and included a substantial proportion of individual being overweight and obese, who had poor physical activity; being a pharmacy customer could increase the risk of having poorer health and higher needs for medication use.
 Therefore, our results may not be fully generalizable to the healthier segment of the Syrian population living in Western Norway.
+Furthermore, interpretation and generalizability of our results must be carefully considered in view of the small number of participants recruited.

 4. Materials and Methods